 Crime and Safety Concerns

 Washington D.C. has a growing crime rate, with many areas of the city experiencing an increase in violent and property crimes.
 According to the Metropolitan Police Department, the city saw a 10% increase in violent crime and a 15% increase in property crime in 2020 compared to the previous year.
-(See Also: My Mother Got Vaccinated Is It Now Safe To Visit?)
+(See Also: Is It Safe To Visit Virginia Beach?
+A Guide)

 While most areas of the city are considered safe, there are some neighborhoods that are more prone to crime.
 Visitors should be aware of their surroundings and take necessary precautions to stay safe, such as avoiding walking alone at night and keeping valuables secure.